deloarts/pytia-title-block/docs/SAMPLE_FILES.md

 restrictions.allow_all_editors | `bool` | If set to `true` any user can make changes to the documents properties.
 If set to `false` only those users which are declared in the **workspace** file can modify the properties.
 If no workspace file is found, or no **editors** list-item is inside the workspace file, then this is omitted, and everyone can make changes. restrictions.allow_unsaved | `bool` | If set to `false` an unsaved document (a document which doesn't have a path yet) cannot be modified. restrictions.allow_outside_workspace | `bool` | If set to `false` a **workspace** file must be provided somewhere in the folder structure where the document is saved.
-This also means, that an unsaved document (a document which doesn't have a path yet) cannot be modified. doc_types | `List[str]` | A list of available document types. tolerances | `List[str]` | A list of available tolerances. paths.catia | `str` | The absolute path to the CATIA executables.
+This also means, that an unsaved document (a document which doesn't have a path yet) cannot be modified. restrictions.allow_locked_view | `bool` | If set to `false` the user cannot make any changes if the first view is locked.
+This helps to prevent changes after the document has been released. doc_types | `List[str]` | A list of available document types. tolerances | `List[str]` | A list of available tolerances. paths.catia | `str` | The absolute path to the CATIA executables.